-Mile 5.0-Bennett Mountain Road.
-The Oregon Trail crosses Bennett Mountain Road 1⁄2 mile to the north.
-Trail ruts can be seen on either side of the road.
-Mileages noted in this guide continue as if the participant visited these ruts and returned to this location.
-Signage does not indicate turning north due to problems of vandalism of the U-turn signs causing issues for travelers.
-Continue northwest on Old Oregon Trail Road.
+Mile 6.0-Return to Old Oregon Trail Road and turn right.

 Mile 7.2-Alkali Creek.
-The Oregon Trail crossed the creek about a mile to the north.
+The Oregon Trail crossed the creek

+about a mile to the north.
 Alkali Creek was a common camping area after crossing the Snake River.
 A narrow canyon with a small stream in a good year, grass was often limited in this area.
 There are ruts remaining on both sides of the creek on public land.

-"[Sept] 15 layed by this morning one company moved on except one family the woman got mad and would not budge nor let the children he had his cattle hitched on for 3 hours and coaxing her to go but she would not stur I told my husband the circumstance and him and Adam Polk and Mr Kimble went and took each one a young one and cramed them in the wagon and her husband drove off and left her siting she got up took the back track travled out of sight cut a cross overtook her husband meantime he sent his boy back to camp after a horse that he had left and when she came up her husband says did you meet John yes was the reply and I picked up a stone and nocked out his brains her husband went back to asertain the truth and while he was gone she set one of his waggons on fire which was loaded with store goods the cover burnt off and some valueable artickles he saw the flame and came runing and put it out and then mustered spunk enough to give her a good floging her name is Marcum She is cousin to Adam Polks wife [Note: The son, John, was not hurt by his mother.]"
+[Sept] 15 layed by this morning one company moved on except one family the woman got mad and would not budge nor let the children he had his cattle hitched on for 3 hours and coaxing her to go but she would not stur I told my husband the circumstance and him and Adam Polk and Mr Kimble went and took each one a young one and cramed them in the wagon and her husband drove off and left her siting she got up took the back track travled out of sight cut a cross overtook her husband meantime he sent his boy back to camp after a horse that he had left and when she came up her husband says did you meet John yes was the reply and I picked up a stone and nocked out his brains her husband went back to asertain the truth and while he was gone she set one of his waggons on fire which was loaded with store goods the cover burnt off and some valueable artickles he saw the flame and came runing and put it out and then mustered spunk enough to give her a good floging her name is Marcum She is cousin to Adam Polks wife [Note: The son, John, was not hurt by his mother.]
 Elizabeth Dixon Smith, 1847